 Outstanding Projects in the Urban Renewal Field

-• “Central Heights” in Givatayim – a prestigious residential complex within the framework of an evacuation reconstruction project on one of the last land reserves in the city, nearby the Diamond Exchange, Azrieli Mall and Namir Road.
+• “Central Heights” in Givatayim – a prestigious residential complex within the framework of an evacuation reconstruction project on one of the last land reserves in the city, nearby the Diamond Exchange, Azrieli Mall, and Namir Road.
 The project offers four residential towers, with 518 housing units, as well as full environmental development, green gardens, bicycle paths, and a very high level of technical specifications.

-Urban Renewal Projects in the Planning Stages (Why Wait!)
+Urban Renewal Projects in the Planning Stages (It’s Worth Waiting!)

 • “Lev Ha’Moshava” in Gedera – an evacuation reconstruction project offering 240 new housing units, besides the existing 45.
 The project is in the Lev Ha’Moshava neighborhood and offers six buildings of eight stories each.
 The project is in advanced stages of planning, with 90% of the housing unit owners having signed the required agreements.

-• “Mishkenot Nehalim” in Petah Tikva – Mishkenot Nehalim in the Hadar Ganim neighborhood of Petah Tikva is one of the most sought after neighborhoods in the center of the country and is geared for the religious public.
+• “Mishkanot Nehalim” in Petah Tikva – Mishkanot Nehalim in the Hadar Ganim neighborhood of Petah Tikva in one of the most sought-after neighborhoods in Israel’s center and is geared for the religious public.
 The Company is building five residential buildings for a total of 303 housing units, reflecting the modern residential concept of Mishab in each of the design aspects.

-• The “Mishkenot Park” project in Netanya – Over time, Mishab has built over 1,000 housing units in the Kiryat Ha’Sharon neighborhood of Netanya, with land reserves remaining for hundreds of more units in the neighborhood.
+• The “Mishkanot Park” project in Netanya – Over time, Mishab has built over 1,000 housing units in Netanya’s Kiryat Ha’Sharon neighborhood, with land reserves remaining for hundreds of more units in the neighborhood.
 The Company is now working on plans for two buildings with an additional 129 housing units.

-• “Mishkenot Elkanah” in Elkanah – a residential complex with 106 new housing units is now being built.
-The units are adapted to the demands of the local population, and have a high level of specification and finish.
+• “Mishkanot Elkanah” in Elkanah – a residential complex with 106 new housing units is now being built.
+The units are adapted to the demands of the local population and have a high level of specification and finish.

-• “Mishkenot Oranim” in Ma’alot – a residential complex with 11 buildings and 132 housing units in the new “Oranim” neighborhood.
+• “Mishkanot Oranim” in Ma’alot – a residential complex with ten buildings and 132 housing units in the new “Oranim” neighborhood.
 Ma’alot is considered one of the most beautiful cities in Israel.
 The project is in advanced stages of construction.

 • “David Marcus” in Haifa – a boutique project in the desirable French Carmel neighborhood of Haifa.
 The project will offer 44 housing units that will be built to the highest of standards.
-The project in the final stages of planning and a building permit is expected.
+The project is now being marketed.a

 From the resurgence of cybersecurity to deals seeking to bring cannabis firms to stock exchanges, here are the trends that shaped Israeli M&A in 2018